godhelpjun/mk-sql-data/INCLUDE-TEXT.md

 ## Explanation

-The INCLUDE command tells mk-sql-data to write the text to be include to the SQL file.
+The INCLUDE command tells mk-sql-data to write the text, which consists of SQL commands, to be included in the SQL file.

 ## Syntax: